 REPLACEstatements) can be replicated using statement-based replication.
 Any nondeterministic behavior is difficult to replicate when using statement-based replication.
 Examples of such Data Modification Language (DML) statements include the following:

-Deterministic UDFs must be applied on the slaves.
+Deterministic UDFs must be applied on the replicas.

 Statements using any of the following functions cannot be replicated properly using statement-based replication: